Running time: 67m 26s

 White Light White Heat (from the same show) is Mick's rendition of the Velvet Underground classic, with Mick on vocals.
 For me this doesn't work, Mick's vocals being a shadow of what they were some 15 years before.
 Ditto Darling..., an amusing punk song again with Mick on vocals, proving (if proof be needed) that Mick was one heck of a guitarist but not really a singer.

 The CD's closing track, Slaughter On 10th Avenue is awesome and played with such power and feeling few guitarists before or since can ever hope to match.
-This is credited in the booklet as "Live In Hamburg", but on the outer sleeve as San Jose - I believe the outer sleeve to be correct.
+This is credited in the booklet as "Live In Hamburg" (with no date) - the presence of Moe Potts on the drums dates it to 1990.

 Sleeve notes are by Campbell Devine and are a notch down on his usual standards.
 It gives just a brief synopsis of Mick and various press tributes to him.
 There is very little background information on the recordings themselves or the musicians used (at one point we are referred out to the sleeve notes for Just Like This!).

-Initial copies come with a second CD (54m 04s) which contains five more live tracks and a Mick Ronson interview.
-FBI (3:59), Take a Long Line (3:30), Trouble With You, Trouble With Me (6:00) and Don't Look Down (5:55) were all recorded in Stockholm in 1991 where Mick was trying out material that would eventually be recorded for Heaven and Hull.
+Initial copies come with a second CD which contains five more live tracks and a Mick Ronson interview.
+FBI, Take a Long Line, Trouble With You, Trouble With Me and Don't Look Down were all recorded in Stockholm in 1991 where Mick was trying out material that would eventually be recorded for Heaven and Hull.
 Sound quality here is a couple of notches down on the main disc, since the source is an audience recording, but is still quite listenable being well balanced tone-wise (although in mono), with little distortion or excessive crowd noise.

 A 30-minute interview follows, the disc closing with Angel No 9 (another audience recording, but again listenable).
-The interview isn't credited or dated, but the final song is credited Ford Auditorium 28th April 1979 - I believe this to be wrong and to be from 28th April 1975 (when they did in fact play that venue).
+The interview isn't credited or dated, but the final song is credited Ford Auditorium 28th April 1979 - I believe this to be wrong and to be from 28th April 1975 (when Ian and Mick did in fact play that venue - Angel No 9 wasn't even part of the set in 1979).
 Infuriatingly, this is tacked on to the end of track 5 making it difficult to cue up on its own.

 So, to summarise: a belated and, I think, rushed Mick Ronson live album that will appeal to fans of Mick (and Ian!), but maybe not to the casual rock fan.